travelmassive/massiveplatform/README.md

 ### What communities use Massive Platform?

-Massive Platform powers [Travel Massive](https://travelmassive.com), [Mappy Hour](https://mappyhour.org), and [The Nomadic Network](https://thenomadicnetwork.com/) — connecting more than 100,000 members both online and offline in places across the world.

-Massive Platform has powered more than 2,500 events in 80 countries.
+Massive Platform powered [Travel Massive](https://travelmassive.com), [Mappy Hour](https://mappyhour.org), Hardware Massive, and The Nomadic Network — connecting more than 100,000 members both online and offline in places across the world.
+Massive Platform powered more than 4,000 events in 80 countries.

 ### Who created Massive Platform?